 If you have a good reputation as a thought leader or trusted authority in your industry, then you will attract the same media attention that you crave for your brand.
 When you’re already in a journalist’s good books as a treasure chest of information about the industry, then it will get easier to pitch that journalist in the future.

 Having a newsroom already set up helps when it’s time to send your press release out.
-The recommended length for a good press release is 300-400 words, but when you have a good newsroom, this word limit shouldn’t stress you.
-Your newsroom is a good place to publish all that extra information which you think is important but don’t have enough space for.
+The recommended length for a good press release is 300-500 words, but when you have a good newsroom, this word limit shouldn’t stress you.
+Your newsroom is a good place to publish all that extra information that you think is important but don’t have enough space for.

 Since you can link to your newsroom in your press release, the newsroom is a valuable tool for supporting your media outreach efforts.
 Journalists who are curious for more information will be pleasantly surprised to find all the information they need in one place.